How to File a Roof Leak Insurance Claim

 • Detailed records.
 Write everything down, including important dates, times, names, reference numbers, and claim IDs.
 The more thorough, the better.

+Some policies will reimburse you for any temporary roof leak repair costs, too.
+Keep all receipts or invoices on hand just in case.
 It’s always best to err on the side of caution by collecting too much information versus too little.
 So, when in doubt, write it out!

 A home insurance claim form.